shopware5/devdocs/source/developers-guide/elasticsearch/index.md

     }
 }
 ```

-This class adds the `SalesFacet` to the criteria, and if the request contains different parameters additional the `SalesCondition` and the `SalesSorting`.
+This class adds the `SalesFacet` to the criteria and, if the request contains different parameters, the `SalesCondition` and the `SalesSorting`.
-The `SalesFacet`, `SalesCondition` and `SalesSorting` class looks as follows:
+The `SalesFacet`, `SalesCondition` and `SalesSorting` class look as follows:

 ```php
 <?php